prisma-triage/system-behavior-24/README.md

 1. Runs query via Prisma, so `prisma` postgres user creates a connection
 2. Lists all connection pids from postgres user `prisma`
 3. Terminates those connections
-4. Runs another query via Prisma, it fails with
+4. Runs a query every second via Prisma, it fails with the following error 14 times but works on 15th attempt i.e. 15th second

 ```
 Invalid `prisma.user.findMany()` invocation: